neo4j-contrib/neomodel/README.md

 Available on
 [readthedocs](http://neomodel.readthedocs.org).

+# New in 5.3.0

+neomodel now supports asynchronous programming, thanks to the [Neo4j driver async API](https://neo4j.com/docs/api/python-driver/current/async_api.html).
+The [documentation](http://neomodel.readthedocs.org) has been updated accordingly, with an updated getting started section, and some specific documentation for the async API.

-# Upcoming breaking changes notice - \>=5.3
+# Breaking changes in 5.3.0

+- config.AUTO_INSTALL_LABELS has been removed.
+Please use the `neomodel_install_labels` script instead. _Note : this is because of the addition of async, but also because it might lead to uncontrolled creation of indexes/constraints.
+The script makes you more in control of said creation._
-Based on Python version [status](https://devguide.python.org/versions/), neomodel will be dropping support for Python 3.7 in an upcoming release (5.3 or later).
-This does not mean neomodel will stop working on Python 3.7, but it will no longer be tested against it.
-Instead, we will try to add support for Python 3.12.
+- Based on Python version [status](https://devguide.python.org/versions/),
+neomodel will be dropping support for Python 3.7 in an upcoming release (5.3 or later). _This does not mean neomodel will stop working on Python 3.7, but it will no longer be tested against it_

-Another source of upcoming breaking changes is the addition async support to neomodel.
-No date is set yet, but the work has progressed a lot in the past weeks ;
-and it will be part of a major release.
-You can see the progress in [this branch](https://github.com/neo4j-contrib/neomodel/tree/task/async).

-Finally, we are looking at refactoring some standalone methods into the Database() class.
-More to come on that later.
+- Some standalone methods have been refactored into the Database() class.
+Check the [documentation](http://neomodel.readthedocs.org) for a full list.

 # Installation